EricDavenport/ios-control-flow-lab/README.md

 case "snickers":
  print("Hungry?
 Grab a Snickers")
 }

 ```
+Answer
+1. There s no default case
+1. No additional errors found

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases